 The durability of your roof is important to your home.
 If your roof is weak, then your home could be exposed to the elements.
 Moss, algae, mold, and mildew can all compromise your roof.
 Keep reading to learn how these fungi and bacteria can compromise your roof.

 Moss and algae love moist, warm places.
 In the right conditions, your roof can be the perfect environment.
-If you live in an environment that experiences a lot of rain or one that has a lot of humidity, then it’s likely that you will have to contend with moss and algae on your roof.
+If you live in an environment that experiences a lot of rain or one that has a lot of humidity, then it’s likely that you will have to contend with them on your roof.

 How Moss and Algae Affect Your Roof

-Ultimately, both moss and algae can grow on any roofing material.
-The existence of moss and algae on your roof can reduce the efficacy of your roof, cutting its lifecycle significantly.
+Ultimately, both moss and algae can grow on any roofing material, the existence of it on your roof can reduce the efficacy of your roof, cutting its lifecycle significantly.
 In addition to reducing how long your roof lasts, these fungi and bacteria can cause your roof to decay.
 With a decaying roof, it’s inevitable that you would experience leaks unless you act quickly.

 Don’t DIY Moss and Algae Removal